M-Files/Developer-Portal/User-Experience/UI-Components/index.md

 ![Search filter](Search-filter.png)

 Search Filters tab will be activated when search field is focused.
-User will found options to enhance the search function before or after search is performed.
+User will find options to enhance the search function before or after search is performed.

 #### Advanced search options